 There are many exciting Summer Study Abroad options available for UNC law students to gain additional law course credits and legal knowledge and experience.
 Some summer programs also incorporate international internship opportunities for credit hours.

-A completed application must be submitted by email to Professor Lissa Broome (email@example.com) by Monday, March 16, 2015 at 5:00 p.m.
+Acompleted application must be submitted by email to Professor Lissa Broome (firstname.lastname@example.org) by Wednesday, March 23, at 5:00 p.m.

 Students should submit the necessary forms to Beverly Sizemore, director of International Programs, and the financial aid officer.
 Students are required to have at least a 3.0 GPA to attend a summer study abroad program.